 A randomized controlled trial of extracorporeal shock wave therapy for lateral epicondylitis (tennis elbow)

-One article on PainSci cites Staples 2008: Does Ultrasound Therapy Work?
+One page on PainSci cites Staples 2008: Does Ultrasound Therapy Work?

 OBJECTIVE: The aims of this double-blind, randomized, placebo-controlled trial were to determine whether ultrasound-guided extracorporeal shock wave therapy (ESWT) reduced pain and improved function in patients with lateral epicondylitis (tennis elbow) in the short term and intermediate term.